Jun'ichi Kanemaru

-Jun'ichi Kanemaru (金丸 淳一, Kanemaru Jun'ichi) is a Japanese voice actor and singer employed by 81 Produce as of 2020.
-His roles included Hayato Kazami in Future GPX Cyber Formula, Ryo Akiyama in Digimon Tamers and Sonic the Hedgehog in the eponymous series since 1998.
+Jun'ichi Kanemaru (金丸 淳一, Kanemaru Jun'ichi) is a Japanese voice actor and singer.
+He joined 81 Produce in 2003.
+He voiced Hayato Kazami in Future GPX Cyber Formula, Ryo Akiyama in Digimon Tamers and has been the voice of Sonic the Hedgehog in the eponymous series since 1998.
 He came in eighth in the Seiyū Grand Prix in 1994.

+Early life

+While studying child psychology, Kanemaru worked part-time at the Far East Network in Yokota Air Base, and at a department store as a studio DJ in Shinjuku.